 - Imagine an alternative.
 There are no risks when I’m writing privately.
 Knowing this, I spend time exploring what could be if this specific fear wasn’t ruling me.
 What could my life look like?
 This is when I dream big and imagine the best-case scenario for the future.
 This is an exercise that creates a strong emotional connection to my new mindset and a reason for taking action.

 Once I have a handle on my mindset, I know the next step is taking action.
 For me, it is so important to decide in advance how I will behave when a situation arises that triggers my fears.
 Changing the way I respond is a chance for me to create proof that my imagined alternative is possible.
 Am I worried about rejection?
-Contributing new ideas regularly is a great way to create the proof that my new ideas will be accepted sometimes, and when they aren’t, I have the grit to move past the rejection.
+Contributing new ideas regularly is a great way to create the proof that my new ideas will sometimes be accepted, and when they aren’t, I have the grit to move past the rejection.

 While I don’t end every journal session this way, I often try to wrap up by setting a small intention for how I will behave moving forward.
 It’s a simple, one-sentence statement that encourages me to be brave enough to live the life I want to live.

 When I journal consistently, I feel much more in control of my life and I think more positively about the future.
-It isn’t always easy to find the time and it isn’t always an easy process, but I am always grateful for the way a change in mindset affects my days.
+It isn’t always easy to find the time, and it isn’t always an easy process, but I am always grateful for the way a change in mindset affects my days.